ahmedhassan456/data_science_salaries_in_2023/README.md

 ## Usage

-To run the analysis, open the Jupyter notebook data_science_salaries_analysis.ipynb and execute the cells.
+To run the analysis, open the Jupyter notebook data_science_salaries.ipynb and execute the cells.

 ## License
 This project is licensed under the MIT License.